Conservative treatments for knee osteoarthritis

 The aim is to slow down arthrotic cartilage degradation and give you a better quality of life thanks to the pain relief you gain.
 This means that surgical treatment can be delayed.

-The treatment (1 injection) takes approx. 20 minutes and is carried out on an outpatient basis.
+We recommend 3 injections at intervals of 2 weeks.
+One treatment (1 injection) takes approx. 20 minutes and is carried out on an outpatient basis.
 It includes the following steps:

 • Blood collection (approx. 10ml)